dajimenezriv/full_stack_open_2021/README.md

 |- full_stack_open_2021_part3
 ```

-Create the build directory with the production build of the frontend and copies it to full_stack_open_2021_part3.
+Creates the build directory with the production build of the frontend and copies it to full_stack_open_2021_part3.

 ```console
 # "build:ui": "npm run build && xcopy /E /Y build ..\\..\\..\\full_stack_open_2021_part3\\build"